 - Applications in the mechanical industry: It includes different motors, pumps, washers as well as small bolts.
 It is mostly used in the cutting tools industry for manufacturing cutters, blades, knives, etc.

-- Cryogenic hardening is also found its use in the Aerospace and defence sector.
+- Cryogenic hardening is also found its use in the Aerospace and defense sector.
 It is used in landing systems and control systems.